 In a recent blog post, I shared the negative sides of Protective Styles which most hair gurus and stylists won’t share with you.
 I talked about the 10 reasons why protective styling won’t help with length retention, but can instead result in hair loss and breakage.

-Since the most common type of protective styling is often done with hair extensions, I will focus on how to take care of your hair when it’s in this type of style.
-To keep this post as short as possible, I will only write about how to clean and moisturize your braids or cornrows.
+Since the most common type of protective styling is often done with hair extensions, I will focus on how to take care of your hair when it’s in this type of hairstyle.
+To keep this post as short as possible, I will only write about how to wash and moisturize your braids or cornrows.

 What you’ll need: